 Habenula

-Last revised by Daniel J Bell on 6 Jun 2019
+Last revised by Wilson Tao on 24 Jun 2024

-The habenula was traditionally divided into lateral (limbic) and medial (motor) parts although the lateral part should be further divided into ten distinct subnuclei and the medial into five distinct subnuclei.
+The habenula is located anterolaterally to the pineal gland, posteromedial to the thalamus and is part of the epithalamus.
+It measures 5 to 9 mm in size 1,3.
+The habenula has traditionally been divided into lateral (limbic) and medial (motor) parts, although the lateral part can be further divided into ten distinct subnuclei and the medial into five distinct subnuclei 1.

-It has many functions, including pain processing, reproductive behavior, nutrition, sleep-wake cycles, stress responses, and learning.
-Functional MRI (fMRI) has recently linked the function of the lateral habenula with reward processing, in particular with regard to encoding negative feedback or negative rewards.
+Functional MRI (fMRI) has linked the function of the lateral habenula with reward processing, in particular with regard to encoding negative feedback or negative rewards.

 Updating… Please wait.